RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 ## Logic VCA

 Logic's VCAs can not be stacked or chained.
 The current implementation is correct, but it's highly inflexible which reduces its usefulness.

+## Logic Personal Community

+[Logic Pro Help Forums](https://www.logicprohelp.com/forum/) are _easily_ the most professional _and helpful_ DAW forums.

+As of February 2020, I have used Logic for a long-term professional project for over a year because of the ease of getting quick and accurate answers on LPH.

 # Reason Notes